cpdt/r2wraith/README.md

  - Default: `"default"`
  - Example: `graphics-mode = "software"`

-#### `priority`

- - Controls the priority class of server processes.
-A higher priority asks the operating system to give the process a larger slice of processing time, potentially slowing down other processes with lower priorities.
- - Possible values: `"normal"`, `"high"`, `"real-time"`
- - Default: `"high"`
- - Example: `priority = "normal"`

 #### `playlist`

  - Sets the playlist used by this server, determining which maps and modes are active.
 Sets the `setplaylist` convar.